 My experience with Tangerine started off really well with quick account opening process that just blew my socks off because opening accounts is usually such a slow process when done online.

 From there I was immediately impressed with the mobile cheque cashing process and the fact that they used it as part of the account opening process.
-The free email transfers are also really great and the reduced $1 price for Interac transfers is also a nice feature.
+The free email transfers were also really great, but less so now that most banks are giving Interac transfers away for free.

-If things continue on this way, I'll probably stick with them for quite some time but I'll definitely keep my President's Choice Financial accounts open just in case I want to switch back or a good interest rate promotion comes along.
+If things continue on this way, I'll probably stick with them for quite some time but I'll definitely keep my Simplii Financial accounts open just in case I want to switch back or a good interest rate promotion comes along.

 If you want to open your own account - click here.